Holistic Politics: Multi-Dimensional Solutions for Political Problems

 In the United States, the Left-Right spectrum runs diagonally, from big government egalitarian to smaller government aristocratic.
 In the middle, we have the worst of both worlds: bigger government and more inequality – so much for “kinder, gentler conservatism.”

 The Upper-Left is overlooked, ill-served by either major party.
-Press the red buttons on the sidebar and you will find mini books on how to fill in the gap.
+Select the red menu items and you will find mini books on how to fill in the gap.
 Therein, you will discover:

 - The trillion dollar annual subsidy to the super rich.